dzfweb/dzfweb.github.com.source/src/source/about/index.md

 ## First contact with Programming…

-In 2003, at age 13, when HPG and KIT.NET still existed, and allowed users with no programming knowledge to create their personal pages.
+In 2003, when I was 13, and [HPG](https://en.wikipedia.org/wiki/Internet_Group) and [KIT.NET](https://pt.wikipedia.org/wiki/Kit.net) still existed, and allowed users with no programming knowledge to create their personal pages.
 This sparked my interest in going deeper and studying about HTML and JAVASCRIPT.
 This curiosity ended up leading me to PHP, which is officially the first programming language I had contact with.

 ---